Meet Our Faculty

 Education

-A Master of Fine Arts degree in interdisciplinary arts, Goddard College
+Master of Fine Arts Degree in Interdisciplinary Arts from Goddard College

 Graland Country Day School